Avoiding Internet Surveillance

 First . . . take a deep breath and relax a little.

 If our cookie notification banner brought you here because your web browser has third-party cookies enabled, you are not alone.
-The chart below shows the percentage of all GRC visitors who entered our web site last week with the worst variety of [third-party persistent] cookies enabled . . .
+The chart below shows the percentage of the 27,209 unique GRC visitors who visited our web site just last week who had the worst variety of [third-party persistent] cookies enabled . . .

 What are “First-Party” and “Third-Party” Cookies?